-Instead, you want your team to begin grouping in-channel conversations using threads.
+Instead, you want your team to begin grouping in-channel conversations using message threads.
 This allows team members to reply to specific messages in a more direct and obvious manner—and allows the discussion to continue uninterrupted.

-Threads allow you to create, manage, and participate in multiple conversations at a single time, while also keeping clutter and confusion to a minimum.
+Slack threads allow you to create, manage, and participate in multiple conversations at a single time, while also keeping clutter and confusion to a minimum.
 Those interested or involved in the conversation can easily stay up-to-date by choosing to follow the thread, as well.